tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_4_The_Pause_that_Sees.md

 ### Article 3

-**SEO-Optimized Title:** Unlock Your Inner Architect: A High-Level Look at the Quantum Mindfulness Framework
+ Unlock Your Inner Architect: A High-Level Look at the Quantum Mindfulness Framework

 **Article Body:**